TooTallNate/plist.js/README.md

 console.log(obj);  // Hello World!
 ```

+### Building

-Given an existing JavaScript Object, you can turn it into an XML document that complies with the plist DTD
+Given an existing JavaScript Object, you can turn it into an XML document
+that complies with the plist DTD:

 ``` javascript
 var plist = require('plist');